TommyChangUMD/minimal-integration-test/README.md

 A simple method to test ROS nodes using gtest and a minimalist approach to launching ROS nodes.
+Note: The integration test used in this example is purposely kept simple.
+It makes system() calls with the following assumption:

+  - Linux OS
+  - pkill command

 First, move this directory to the `src/` folder of your colcon workspace.
 This is *important* or your unit test will get a lot of